-Disciplinary action are described in detail in the Graduate Student Handbook https://catalog.depaul.edu/studenthandbooks/graduate/) and Code of Student Responsibility (https://catalog.depaul.edu/student-handbooks/codestudent-responsibility).
+Disciplinary action are described in detail in the DePaul Graduate Student Handbook and Code of Student Responsibility.
 Sanctions for unprofessional behavior may include any of the following:

+- Written reprimand

+- Disciplinary probation

+- Restitution

-- Written reprimand - Disciplinary probation - Restitution - Removal of the student from the course(s) in progress - Failure to promote - Withdrawal of an offer of admission - Placement on Medical Leave for up to one year - Suspension from a DePaul University Speech Language Pathology program for up to one year with the stipulation that remedial activities may be prescribed as a condition of later readmission.
+- Removal of the student from the course(s) in progress

+- Failure to promote

+- Withdrawal of an offer of admission

+- Placement on Medical Leave for up to one year

+Suspension from a DePaul University Speech Language Pathology program for up to one year with the stipulation that remedial activities may be prescribed as a condition of later readmission.
 Students who meet the readmission condition must apply for readmission and the student will be admitted only on a space available basis